zebheone/GhostScroll/README.md

 * Disqus Comments

     * file: assets/js/dsq_comments.js and assets/js/dsq_comments_count.js
-    * line 2: change 'twelvepurplepills' with your Disqus Shortname
+    * FIRST THING TO DO! line 2: change 'twelvepurplepills' with your Disqus Shortname
-    * line 3: beware of the unique ID
+    * BEWARE of the unique ID, I don't use it.

 * GhostHunter